-Jim Keyes is an accomplished musician, performer, songwriter and composer.
+Jim Keyes is a multi-instrumentalist, performer, songwriter and composer.
 He’s as likely to be heard playing original songs on an electric guitar in the rock band Hot Rod Pacer as he is singing 18th century ballads in Colonial garb.
 Jim’s recently played banjo in a drag show and in the Americana ensemble, The Tappan Cowboys.

 Jim’s strong connection to the Hudson River inspired him to release his fourth CD of original music, “Time On The Water”, a collection of songs paying homage to life along the River.
 An avid kayaker, Jim spends a great deal of time in and on the Hudson.
 As a historic musician, he is drawn to its rich history and legends.